 Surveys the field of social services with an introduction to social welfare delivery systems.
 Prerequisites: PSY 113, SOC 113.
-Offered fall semester, odd years.

 INTERCULTURAL MISSIONS

 Special Topics and Advanced Topics courses are offered on occasion to meet special needs of students.
 These variable credit-hour courses are offered at all levels (191, 291, 391, 491).